 We also believe that you are your child's most important teacher.
-Our programs will support and work with you and your child to provide educational experience which promotes the emotional, intellectual, physical and social development of your child.
+Our programs will support and work with you and your child to provide educational experience which promotes the emotional, intellectual, physical, and social development of your child.

-Early Childhood Development Center Kaleidoscope provides a joyful and nurturing learning environment for your child.
-Thank you for allowing us to partner with you in your child's education.
-The entire staff is eagerly awaiting your child's arrival.
+We are looking forward to partner with you in your child's education and are eagerly awaiting your child's arrival.